Azores: Emigration

-Politics
+Government and politics

-Sant'Ana Palace is the seat of the President of the Azores.
+Sant'Ana Palace, Ponta Delgada, São Miguel Island is the seat of the Presidency of the Regional Government of the Azores.

-Palace of the Capitães-Generais is a residence of the Azorean President.
+Palace of the Capitães-Generais, Angra do Heroismo, Terceira Island is an official residence of the Azorean Regional Government president.

 Since 1976, the Azores has been an autonomous region integrated within the framework of the Portuguese Republic.
-It has its own government and autonomous legislature within its own political-administrative statute and organic law.
-Its governmental organs include: the legislative assembly, a unicameral parliament composed of 52 elected deputies, elected by universal suffrage for a four-year term; the regional government and presidency, with parliamentary legitimacy, composed of a president, a vice-president and seven regional secretaries responsible for day-to-day operations.
-It is represented in the Council of Ministers by a representative appointed by the president of the republic, which was created during the revision of the constitution of 2004 (which, among other things, removed the older Portuguese representative that was appointed by the president of the republic, beholden to the council of state and coincident with the president).
-Since becoming a Portuguese autonomous region, the executive branch of the regional authority has been located in Ponta Delgada, the legislative branch in Horta, and the judicial branch in Angra do Heroísmo.
+It has its own regional government and autonomous legislature within its own political-administrative statute and organic law.
+Its governmental organs include: the Legislative Assembly, a unicameral parliament composed of 52 deputies, elected by universal suffrage for a four-year term; the Regional Government, with parliamentary legitimacy, composed of a president, a vice-president and seven regional secretaries responsible for day-to-day operations.
+The representative of the Republic represents the President of the Portuguese Republic in the region and is responsible for the appointment of the Regional Government president accordingly with the elections results, for the appointment and exoneration of the other members of the Regional Government by indication of its president and for the signing or exercising the right of veto of the regional laws.
+The representative of the Republic office was created in the 2004 revision of the Portuguese Constitution, replacing the old office of minister of the Republic which represented the Government of Portugal and was originally a member of the Portuguese cabinet.
+Since becoming a Portuguese autonomous region, the regional executive branch of government has been located in Ponta Delgada and the legislative branch in Horta.
+The region does not have its own autonomous judicial branch, instead constituting a comarca (district of a justice court first instance) and a circuit (district of an administrative and tax court of first instance) of the national Judiciary of Portugal, both with seat in Ponta Delgada.